vyos/vyos-documentation/docs/vpn/wireguard.rst

 defined and routed, the last check is allowed-ips which either prevents or allows the traffic.

+.. note:: You can not assign the same allowed-ips statement to multiple WireGuard peers.
+This a a design decission.
+For more information please check the `WireGuard mailing list`_.

 To use a named key on an interface, the option private-key needs to be set.